FirelightWP/easy-fancybox/readme.txt

 just change that `wmode="window"` to `wmode="opaque"` or add the attribute if it is missing.

-= Can I display INLINE content in a FancyBox overlay ? =
+= How can I display INLINE content in a FancyBox overlay ? =

+First go to your **Settings > Media** admin page and activate the **Inline** option under the FancyBox settings.
+After saving, the amin page will show a new section called Inline where you can tweak its parameters.

-Yes.
-Wrap the inline content in
+Next, open your page/post for editing in the HTML tab and wrap the inline content in `
-`
 <div style="display:none" class="fancybox-hidden"><div id="fancyboxID-1" class="hentry" style="width:460px;height:380px;">
 ...inline content here...
 </div></div>
 `

-Then place a FancyBox link anywhere else in the post/page content to the inline content.
-Something like `
+Then place a FancyBox link tag with class attribute "fancybox-inline" anywhere else in the post/page content that will point to the inline content like
-<a href="#fancyboxID-1" class="fancybox">Read my inline content</a>
 `
+<a href="#fancyboxID-1" class="fancybox-inline">Read my inline content</a>
+`

 NOTE: The wrapping divs ID *must* be unique and it must correspond with the links HREF with a # in front of it.
 When using the above example for more FancyBox inline content (hidden div + opening link) combinations on one page, give the second one the ID  fancyboxID-2 and so on...

+NOTE 2: If you find that the inline contect shown in FancyBox is styled very different than the rests of the page content, then you might want to change the div tag attribute `class="hentry"` to something else that matches your theme.
+Find out what class name is used for the main content on your site and re-use that.

 = Can I display a contact form in FancyBox? =